 - Salt & Pepper

-Bake 40 minutes until tender and golden (making sure the bottom of the pie is cooked through)
+- Bake 50 minutes until tender and golden.
+Make sure the bottom of the pie is cooked through.
+It won't hurt to leave it in a little longer!